acteng/inspectorate_tools/manuals/route-check.md

 rather than a path) in three tables with accompanying graphs and charts.

-13.25 First, you will see the same table and graph showing the level of service described in the Results Summary tab, specifically for the Street Check (if you have done a Path Check, this section should be empty).
+13.25 First, you will see the same table and graph showing the level of service described in the Results Summary section, specifically for the Street Check (if you have done a Path Check, this section should be empty).
 For the six core design principles, the table shows the existing level of service, the level of service provided by the proposed design and the difference between the two.
 It also gives the overall scores for levels